Wath you’ll find at the TSFM

 The Torino Short Film Market is a meeting place for professionals in the world of short films and digital content.
 It boasts an international flavor (450 accredited participants from 36 countries in 2018), a broad range of profiles, a series of meetings planned and overseen by the TSFM, and a friendly atmosphere.
 All of the events take place at the elegant venue of the Circolo dei Lettori.

 The detailed event schedule will be posted early November.
 In line with the past two editions, the main focus will be on new developments in the international shorts scene, and on opportunities to implement projects and sell films.
-In addition to its wide selection of talks, the TSFM is organizing four pitch sessions, which form the backbone of the market.
+In addition to its wide selection of talks, the TSFM is organizing five pitch sessions, which form the backbone of the market.

 The pitch sessions

 Successful short comedies are few and far between.
 In general, the so-called genre cinema is underestimated when it isn’t all together ignored by shorts production.
 Short Comedies is a pitch of international co-production for comedy shorts.
 7’ to attract partners and investors in modern, appealing, explosive comedy projects.

 This uniquely effective format grew out of the realization that feature films and TV series often derive from shorts.
 The pitch session has two phases: a short film is screened, after which the production project (for a feature film or TV series) is presented as deriving from the short.
 The notion of “deriving from the short” means that there is a direct connection with the short film (characters, setting, plot, etc.).
 Short films, much more so than teasers, can offer a glimpse of how their future feature film or TV series will look and unfold.
 The director or screenwriter will have 7 minutes to present the project and, after the pitch session, will participate in one-on-one meetings with the invited producers.